ryancj14/LinkToTheNow/docs/GitHub.md

 Instructions for updating your forked repo branch with the most recent master from the main repository and rebasing branches, using symbiflow's fpga-tool-perf as an example:
 1. `git remote add symbiflow https://github.com/SymbiFlow/fpga-tool-perf.git` (first time only -- adds symbiflow as a named reference from which you can pull)
 2. `git fetch symbiflow` (Updates symbiflow to its current state)
-3. `git checkout master`
+3. `git checkout main`
-4. `git pull symbiflow master` (Updates your master with symbiflow's current master)
+4. `git pull symbiflow main` (Updates your master with symbiflow's current master)
-5. `git push origin master` (Gives your forked repo the updated master)
+5. `git push origin main` (Gives your forked repo the updated master)
 6. `git checkout <branch>`
-7. `git rebase master` (if there are conflicts, resolve them, stage the previously conflicting files, and `git rebase --continue`)
+7. `git rebase main` (if there are conflicts, resolve them, stage the previously conflicting files, and `git rebase --continue`)
 8. `git push --force origin <branch>` (Forces the forked repo to accept the updated branch)

 Repeat steps 6-8 for each branch that needs to be updated.